The Adventure of the Solitary Cyclist: Plot

 Holmes is contacted by Miss Violet Smith of Farnham, Surrey about an unusual turn in her and her mother's lives.
 Violet's father has recently died and left his wife and daughter rather poor.
 There was an ad in the news asking about their whereabouts.
 Answering it, they met Mr. Carruthers and Mr. Woodley, the former a pleasant enough man, but the latter a bullying churl.
 They had come from South Africa, where they had known Violet's uncle Ralph Smith, who had now also died in poverty and apparently wanted to see that his relatives were provided for.
 This struck Violet as odd, since she and her family had not heard a word from Smith since his departure for South Africa 25 years ago.
 Carruthers and Woodley explained that before dying, Ralph had heard of his brother's death and felt responsible for his survivors' welfare.

 Carruthers began by offering Violet a job as a live-in music teacher for his ten-year-old daughter at £100 a year, about twice the going rate.
 She accepted after Carruthers said that she could visit her mother on weekends.
 That went well until Mr. Woodley came to stay for a week.
-He made the most oafish and clumsy sexual advances to her, and boasted that if Violet married him she would have a life of luxury.
+He made the most oafish advances to her, and boasted that if Violet married him she would have a life of luxury.
 He even grabbed her and demanded a kiss, precipitating expulsion by his host, Carruthers.
 Violet has not seen Woodley since.